yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a specific student in the list using Student ID
-2. Address Book deletes the student's contact
+2. CadetHQ deletes the student's contact

     Use case ends.